I am aware, awake, alive.

 I am a daughter of the moon, a star-gazer, a gatherer of bones and of cat whiskers.

-I am one part of something larger than myself, a clan, a tribe, a universal family.
+I am one part of something larger than myself, a universal family.

 I am learning where I fit.